Banshee Reeks is a Nature Preserve, which ensures that all of the plants, animals, habitats and cultural resources are protected.

-Dogs are generally allowed in parks while on a physical leash and under the control of the owner (Loudoun County Ordinance Chapter 612.13); however, per Loudoun County Ordinance Chapter 1092.21, there are certain areas within parks where dogs are prohibited.
-Please see the ordinance language for both Chapter 612.13 Opens a New Window. and Chapter 1092.21 Opens a New Window. for more details.
+Dogs are generally allowed in parks while on a physical leash and under the control of the owner, according to Chapter 612.13 of the Loudoun County Codified Ordinances; however, per Chapter 1092.21, there are certain areas within parks that dogs are prohibited.
+Please see the ordinance language Opens a New Window. for both 612.13 and 1092.21 for more details.

 Contact the Banshee Reeks Nature Preserve for more information.